wootfish/eli.sohl.com/drafts/obsidian.md

 no numbers at all.
 Instead, shapes are created, relationships between their attributes are defined, and Obsidian takes it from there.

 Don't get hung up on the unusual `|EQ|` syntax.
-More will be said on this below.
+More will be said on that below.
 In brief, it's a way of using infix syntax with custom operators.
 The `EQ` operator in particular represents an equality constraint.
 We use `EQ` rather than `==` because the latter is generally expected to return a bool or bool-like